TanjaMolle/RepData_PeerAssessment1/PA1_template.md

     sum_steps <- with(data,tapply(steps,date,sum,na.rm=TRUE))

 ![](PA1_template_files/figure-markdown_strict/sum_steps-1.png) From the
-sum of all steps per day, we can easily calculate the mean and nedian steps per day.
+sum of all steps per day, we can easily calculate the mean and median steps per day.

     print(mean_steps <- mean(sum_steps))